hyperledger/fabric/docs/source/chaincode4ade.rst

 This imports the external dependencies into a local ``vendor`` directory.
-If you are vendoring the Fabric shim or shim extensions, clone the Fabric repository to your $GOPATH src/github.com/hyperledger directory.
+If you are vendoring the Fabric shim or shim extensions, clone the Fabric repository to your $GOPATH/src/github.com/hyperledger directory, before executing the govendor commands.

 Once dependencies are vendored in your chaincode directory, ``peer chaincode package`` and ``peer chaincode install`` operations will then include code associated with the